-Let a fussy worker supervise the soil pile since precise moisture and well-stirred fill speeds building.
+Let a fussy worker supervise the soil pile since fill with precise moisture levels speeds building.
 In rainy regions, cover the soil pile when not in use.
 Fill that is too damp may become too sticky to shovel easily.
-When too wet it also can 'jelly up' or bounce instead of consolidate when tamped, delaying tamping for several hours and slowing work.
+When too wet it also can 'jelly up' or bounce instead of consolidate when tamped, delaying tamping for hours and slowing work.